Outside Professional Work for Compensation (Form 1460)

 I have been invited to present my research at another academic institution for which I would receive a $1,000 honorarium.
 Does this activity require submission of Form 1460?

-No. Invitations to make scholarly presentations, even for compensation (the honorarium), constitutes one of several categories of activities that are excluded from the Outside Work Policy.
+No. Invitations to make scholarly presentations, even for compensation (the honorarium), constitute one of several categories of activities that are excluded from the Outside Work Policy.
 Approval is not required for this presentation.
 (See “Additional Considerations” below for other exclusions.)

 I have been asked to serve on a scientific advisory board for a company for which I would be paid $15,000 per year to attend four day-long meetings.
 Does this activity require submission of Form 1460?